Donald Trump's War on Women

 The Top Ten Female Targets of Trump's Verbal Abuse

-Others: His female employees and his wives Ivana Trump, Marla Maples Trump, and Melania Trump.
+Others: Cher, Kristen Stewart, Heidi Klum, Gail Collins, Mika Brzezinski, Trump's female employees, and his wives Ivana Trump, Marla Maples Trump, and Melania Trump.

 The Donald Trump war on women is largely one of verbal abuse, body-shaming and public humiliation.
-Here are just a few of the insulting terms Trump has used to publicly abuse women, so that he is condemned by his own words:
+Here are just a few of the insulting terms Trump has used to publicly abuse women:

 "Disgusting" (Elizabeth Beck, a lawyer, after she requested a break to pump breast milk for her baby)